No products in the cart

 In general, both the Sprinter and Transit van are recommended to have a wheel alignment every 6 months or 5,000-10,000 miles.
 However, if you are driving off-road frequently, or hit a curb or lots of potholes, or have been in a minor accident, this can cause your alignment to need to be adjusted sooner.

 It’s important to get your van aligned at a reputable shop or dealership.
-If you want to take your van to a trustworthy, professional shop and avoid paying dealership prices, schedule a service at TOURIG Recreation Group in Golden, Colorado.
+If you want to take your van to a trustworthy, professional shop and avoid paying dealership prices, schedule a service at TOURIG’s Service Department in Golden, Colorado.
 A proper tire alignment is a very technical job that is best done by an alignment technician with the proper equipment.
-At TRG, we use the newest alignment technology and trained technicians to measure the angles of the toe, camber and caster and adjust them as needed.
-Furthermore, TRG’s alignment service comes with a complimentary tire pressure and tire condition check.
-If you cannot bring your van to TRG, we suggest asking an auto body shop what equipment they use and how long the alignment will take.
+At TOURIG, we use the newest alignment technology and trained technicians to measure the angles of the toe, camber and caster and adjust them as needed.
+Furthermore, our alignment service comes with a complimentary tire pressure and tire condition check.
+If you cannot bring your van to us, we suggest asking an auto body shop what equipment they use and how long the alignment will take.
 Some shops use “quick” alignment check machines, which is not as thorough or involved a service, and something to be aware of.
+In short, always remember to have your Transit or Sprinter wheels aligned every 6 months or 5,000-10,000 miles, and be sure you work with a reputable service shop that will take care of your van as if it were their own!